Translate

 Bart Gee

-St Oswald's have signed up to work towards achieving the Lancashire Equality Mark.
+St Oswald's have signed up to work towards achieving the Lancashire Equality and Inclusion Mark.

-The Lancashire Equality Mark is awarded to schools who have taken measures to embed Equality throughout their practice with the goal of enabling all pupils to thrive in a supportive learning community.
+The Lancashire Equality and Inclusion Mark is awarded to schools who have taken measures to embed Equality throughout their practice with the goal of enabling all pupils to thrive in a supportive learning community.
 It has been developed by a working group in Lancashire and provides a clear framework to guide schools through the process of auditing, developing and consolidating good practice in different areas of Equality.
-It builds on and extends the good practice of the Lancashire Race Equality Mark.

-The Equality Mark comprises now comprises of six individual Equality Badges:
+The Equality and Inclusion Mark comprises now comprises of six individual Equality Badges:

 • Race Equality Badge